 An undergraduate degree (also referred to as a first degree or bachelor’s degree) typically takes at least three or four years to complete.
 A postgraduate taught degree (also referred to as a Masters degree) normally follows undergraduate study and typically takes one to two years to complete.
 Students gain advanced academic knowledge and/or professional expertise and study more independently.
 A postgraduate qualification is ideal for students who wish to gain a deeper knowledge in an area and improve their employability.

-If you are unable to find the information that you require or have any queries in the first instance please approach your academic mentor or a member of staff in your College.
-Information is also available in College Handbooks, University Academic Handbooks or on Blackboard.
+If you are unable to find the information that you require or have any queries in the first instance please approach your academic mentor or a member of staff in your Faculty/School.
+Information is also available in Faculty/School Handbooks, University Academic Handbooks or on Canvas.
 All of the information and resources that you’ll need for your Swansea academic journey is available on the MyUni website or you can contact MyUniHub via email or by phone +44 (0)1792 606000 who will be happy to advise.
-Some Frequently Asked Questions are also available on the University FAQ Knowledge Base website.
+Some Frequently Asked Questions are available on the University FAQ Knowledge Base website.